13o-bbr-bbq/Broken_LLM_Integration_App/README.md

   - An attack involves the insertion of malicious prompts designed to manipulate the database management system of LLM application.
   - P2SQL Injection constitutes an attack wherein a malicious prompt is inserted into an LLM application, such as a chatbot or virtual assistant that integrates with both the LLM and a DBMS, thereby manipulating the DBMS.
 Should a P2SQL Injection occur within an LLM application, it could lead to substantial damage, encompassing data theft, falsification, and deletion within the DBMS.
 For more information, see "[From Prompt Injections to SQL Injection Attacks: How Protected is Your LLM-Integrated Web Application?](https://arxiv.org/abs/2308.01990)" in arXiv.
 - LLM4Shell
-   - An attack involves the insertion of malicious prompts designed to execute Remote Command Execution (RCE) within LLM application.
+   - An attack involves the insertion of malicious prompts designed to execute Remote Code Execution (RCE) within LLM application.
-  - LLM4Shell constitutes an attack wherein a malicious prompt is inserted into an LLM application, such as a chatbot or virtual assistant, thereby Remote Command Execution (RCE).
+  - LLM4Shell constitutes an attack wherein a malicious prompt is inserted into an LLM application, such as a chatbot or virtual assistant, thereby Remote Code Execution (RCE).
 Should a LLM4Shell occur within LLM application, it could lead to substantial damage, encompassing data theft, falsification, deletion and Intrusion into the system.
 For more information, see "[LLM4Shell: Discovering and Exploiting RCE Vulnerabilities in Real-World LLM-Integrated Frameworks and Apps](https://www.blackhat.com/asia-24/briefings/schedule/index.html#llmshell-discovering-and-exploiting-rce-vulnerabilities-in-real-world-llm-integrated-frameworks-and-apps-37215)" in Black Hat ASIA 2024.

 ## Installation